For Immediate Release

 About ARRT

 The American Registry of Radiologic Technologists promotes high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures, and radiation therapy.
-Headquartered in St. Paul, Minnesota, ARRT evaluates, certifies, and annually registers approximately 350,000 radiologic technologists across the United States.
+Headquartered in St. Paul, Minnesota, ARRT evaluates, certifies, and annually registers more than 350,000 radiologic technologists across the United States.